Perruccio/advent-of-code/README.md

 # advent-of-code
-Learning Python by solving Advent of Code
+Learning Python by solving Advent of Code.
+In project folder run `pip install -e .` to install the package.